In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: AXEL detector

 \subsection{Field cage}

 The field cage is a frame for creating a uniform electric field that guides ionization electrons to the detection plane.
-The field cage of the \SI{180}{\L} prototype consists of two types of circular bands with diameters \SI{489}{\mm} and \SI{505}{\mm}, arranged alternately with a \SI{10}{\mm} pitch.
-This circular electrode is flattened in one part to allow the CW multiplier to be placed in the gap between the chamber and the electrode.
+The field cage of the \SI{180}{\L} prototype consists of two sizes of D-shaped band electrodes with diameters of about \SI{500}{\mm} arranged alternately with a \SI{10}{\mm} pitch.
+The flat section of the electrodes allows the CW multiplier to be placed between the chamber and the electrode.
 A \SI{15}{\mm} thick high-density polyethylene (HDPE) tube is inserted between the field cage and the chamber for insulation.
-The topmost electrode is a cathode electrode with a mesh to allow scintillation light to pass through and prevent leakage of the electric field.
-The number of electrodes was increased from 18 to 40 in order to expand the sensitive volume.
-First 20 bands are made of \SI{3}{\mm} thick aluminum and rest is made of \SI{1.5}{\mm} thick copper.
+The topmost electrode is the cathode with a mesh to allow scintillation light to pass through while preventing leakage of the electric field.
+The number of electrodes increased from 18 to 40 in order to expand the sensitive volume.
+The first 20 bands are made of \SI{3}{\mm} thick aluminum, and the rest is made of \SI{1.5}{\mm} thick copper.
 Aluminum was adopted for a cost reason.
-The voltage to the cathode electrode was applied by a CW multiplier described in Sec.~\ref{sec:CW}.
+The voltage to the cathode electrode and each stage of the field cage was supplied by the CW multiplier described in Sec.~\ref{sec:CW}.